How to Stand Up For What’s Right, Even When It Feels Intimidating

 Envato Elements

-Even if you don’t see immediate results or widespread change, remember that your voice and actions matter.
-Focus on the positive impact you’re making, even if it’s just on one person or in a small way.
-Every act of courage and integrity contributes to a better world.
+Even if you don’t see immediate results or a massive change in policy, remember that your voice matters.
+Focus on the positive impact you’re making, even if it’s just on one person who felt emboldened because you spoke first.
+Every act of integrity contributes to a better culture, even if the progress feels frustratingly slow.
+Sometimes the win isn’t in changing the other person’s mind, but in proving that their viewpoint isn’t the only one allowed in the room.

 11. Find healthy ways to manage stress and anxiety associated with speaking up.